yavin-dev/framework/docs/pages/guide/04-start.md

 | <img  src="assets/images/GS_delete.png" width="100"/>     |  Now    |
 {:.table}

-With tooltips guide:
+All operations are assosiated with a tooltips guide:
 <figure  style="font-size:1vw; color:DodgerBlue;"><img src="assets/images/GS_report_action_anima.gif" width="800"/><figcaption>Gif animation - Tooltips will guide you to the actions in a report </figcaption> </figure>

-You can always take any of the following actions on a report:
+At any time in a report, you can perform one of the following operations : Run,  Save, Save As, Revert
 <img  src="assets/images/GS_report_action.png" width="400"/>

 ### Exploring Reports
 Reports are designed to be explored intuitively, easily and quickly.
 1. Create a new report from Yavin’s directory view
 <img  src="assets/images/GS_my_data_newreport.png" />
 1. Select a table